oos-amin/oos-amin/README.md

 I'm a Front-End Developer focused on building responsive and user-friendly web applications.

-- 🌱 Currently improving my skills in JavaScript and front-end development.
+- 🌱 Currently improving my skills in JavaScript.

 - 💻 Interested in creating clean, maintainable, and accessible user interfaces.

 - 🚀 Working on personal projects to strengthen my problem-solving and development skills.

-- 📚 Always learning and improving one step at a time.
+- 📚 Always learning and improving.

 - ✉️ You can contact me at [amin47moeini@gmail.com](mailto:amin47moeini@gmail.com)